mkoszut/brownbag-session-introduction-to-kubernetes-and-helm-for-dummies/helm.md

 ## Scale up

-We can just edit the file `values.yaml` in the chart directory
+We can edit the file `values.yaml` in the chart directory

 ```
 replicaCount: 2